 Amanda is founder and Artistic Director of Sensoria: Experiments in Sound and Performance, currently celebrating its sixth season.
 The series is designed to spark dialogue within the community, support new artistic collaborations, and commission the creation of innovative works while promoting an expansive understanding of new music.
 Amanda curates cutting-edge composers, performers, and ensembles, and directs Sensoria’s Performing Artist-in-Residence program.
 Sensoria residencies emphasize community engagement through open workshops, public discussions, and free concerts.
 The series highlights original research, creativity, and experimental practices through live performance.
 Music, sound art, and time-based media works are featured on Sensoria, which encourages the use of new technologies and the expansion of the boundaries of organized sound and performance.

 An invested academic, Amanda was a 2014 Transdisciplinary Challenge Fellow at Center for 21st Century Studies, researching the cross-disciplinary intersections of language.
 She has spent the last decade mentoring young artists in academia.
 As Senior Lecturer of Composition & Technology at University of Wisconsin–Milwaukee, she directs Contemporary Music Ensemble and teaches music composition, analog and digital technology, experimental improvisation, and materials of music theory.
 A proud Mills College alumna, she earned her MA from studying with luminaries: Pauline Oliveros, Roscoe Mitchell, Zeena Parkins, Joëlle Léandre, and Fred Frith.
-Amanda lives in Milwaukee with her husband, artist and photographer, Paul Mitchell, and their son, Axel James (@Noise Baby).
+Amanda lives in the great lakes region with her family.

 photo credits: Paul Mitchell